Stable sets of primes in number fields: Shafarevich-Tate groups of stable sets

 \subsection{Stable sets and $\Sha^1$: key result}

 Let $K$ be a number field and $\cL/K$ a (possibly infinite) Galois extension.
 Let $A$ be a finite $\Gal_{\cL/K}$-module.
 Let now $T$ be a set of primes of $K$.
-Consider the \textbf{$i$-th Shafarevich group} with respect to $T$:
+Consider the \textbf{$i$-th Shafarevich-Tate group} with respect to $T$:

 where $\cG_{\fp} = \Gal_{ K_{\fp}^{\sep}/K_{\fp} }$ is the local absolute Galois group (the map $\res$ is essentially independent of the choice of this separable closure, and we suppress it in the notation).
 We also write $\Sha^i(K_S/K;A)$ instead of $\Sha^i(K_S/K, S; A)$.
 We denote by $K(A)$ the \textbf{trivializing extension} for $A$, i.e., the smallest field between $K$ and $\cL$, such that the subgroup $\Gal_{\cL/K(A)}$ of $\Gal_{\cL/K}$ acts trivially on $A$.
 It is a finite Galois extension of $K$.